EAPM press release

 We are setting forth this statement well ahead of production of EAPM’s daily news outlet with the understanding that facts are more important than ever – because EAPM always stands on the side of facts.

-— Stacy Kess, founding editor/editor-in-chief, and E. Simone Jenerson, publisher
+— Stacy Kess, founding editor/chief of editorial, and E. Simone Jenerson, chief of operations